JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 login name and the current process ID.
 The project has the `commonMain`, `jvmMain`, and `nativeMain` source sets to make the app work on the JVM and in native environments like iOS.

-### Using expected and actual functions
+### Expected and actual functions

-You can define an `Identity` type and a factory function `buildIdentity()`, which is declared in the common source set and implemented differently in platform source sets.
+You can define an `Identity` type and a factory function `buildIdentity()`, which is declared in the common source set and implemented differently in platform source sets:

 1. In `commonMain`, declare a simple type and expect a factory function: